anhaidgroup/py_labeler/README.rst

 Platforms
 =========

-py_entitymatching has been tested on Linux, OS X and Windows.
+py_labeler has been tested on Linux, OS X and Windows.